okanakdag/voting-app-springboot/README.md

 ## ✅ Planned Initial Features

 - Authenticated users can create new polls with multiple options and a deadline.
-- Both authenticated and guest users can vote in available polls.
+- Authenticated users can vote in available polls.
 - The system prevents users from voting more than once in the same poll.
 - Voting is not allowed after deadline.
-- Guest votes are tracked using IP address and browser cookies.